Iconic Shoes in Cinema: 15 Memorable Footwear Moments on the Big Screen

 Please subscribe to our newsletter to receive updates from Your Next Shoes.
 This post may contain affiliate links.
 Please see our disclosure for more details.

-However, this may be changing in the near future, as the rise of the “sneakerhead” has provided a renewed sense of attention and appreciation for footwear in general.
+However, this may change soon, as the rise of the “sneakerhead” has renewed attention and appreciation for footwear in general.
+In this article, we’ll look at some of cinema history’s most iconic and instantly recognizable shoes.

 Whether used as a plot device or known for just looking memorable, these shoes left a lasting footprint on a cinematic culture that we’ve managed to remember for decades to come.